scantling4/bikesharing/README.md

         :Thursday is shown to be the day of the week that most bikes are riden
  - A line graph of the checkout time for users

-        :The peak times for length of time bike are checked out is 5-6 hours
+        :The peak times for length of time bikes are checked out is 5-6 hours
  - A heatmap of the trips per weekday for each hour of the day

         :The peak day and time in August is Thursday between 5-7 p.m.